 QUICK OVERVIEW – THE ULTIMATE HEALTHY APPLE MUFFINS

-Difficulty: Pretty easy, including for most beginner bakers.
+Difficulty: Fairly easy, including for most beginner bakers.

 Taste: Sweet, cozy, and comforting from a mix of cinnamon and other spices that flavor the background, plus bright pops of natural sweetness from juicy diced apples.